pablolinde/musica_schema/README.md

 # musica_schema

-This project contains the definition and management of a database for a music system.
+This project contains the definition and management of a database for a music app.
 It is divided into three SQL scripts:

 - schema.sql: defines the structure of the database, including the creation of tables and constraints.